Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Chickpea fritters with tahini sauce and fresh parsley and a hand dipping a fritter

-Serve them as a protein-rich appetizer with tahini sauce or like falafel on fresh vegetables with pita bread.
+Serve chickpea fritters as a protein-rich appetizer with tahini sauce or, similar to falafel, on fresh vegetables with pita bread.

 22. Marinated tofu